Welcome to today's edition of the Rush 24-7 podcast.

 It's a huge, huge deal.

-Here from CNBC, a noteworthy paragraph, if upheld, the ruling could lead many, if not most of those subsidized customers to abandon their health plans sold on healthcare.gov because they no longer would find them affordable without the lucrative tax credits, i.e., the subsidies.
+If upheld, the ruling could lead many, if not most of, those subsidized customers to abandon their health plans sold on healthcare.gov because they no longer would find them affordable without the lucrative tax credits, i.e., the subsidies.

-Nobody can afford it.
+Nobody could afford it.

 I mean, there's so much gets thrown out with this ruling.